QuickSwap/quickswap-docs/versioned_docs/version-V2/concepts/01-protocol-overview/03-smart-contracts.md

 tags: protocol-overview, documentation
 ---

-Uniswap V2 is a binary smart contract system.
-[Core](#core) contracts provide fundamental safety guarantees for all parties interacting with Uniswap.
+Quickswap V2 is a binary smart contract system.
+[Core](#core) contracts provide fundamental safety guarantees for all parties interacting with Quickswap.
 [Periphery](#periphery) contracts interact with one or more core contracts but are not themselves part of the core.

 # Core